Anuj-Rai12/CovidApp/README.md

 # Android Project
 ## _The Covid App, Kotlin_

-This App is Made to manage Users Task And provide all the feature need to make Set Rimender, The App is Design In Kotlin And Follwed Mvvm Architecture,
+This App is Made to Check Codiv Cases In India,Global and States, The App is Design In Kotlin And Follwed Mvvm Architecture,
 ### Implementions
  1. XML